rayms/rayms.github.io/_posts/2015-02-28-test-markdown.md

                 Sys.sleep(10))
 }
 ~~~
 I did this a few more times and ended up with 141 election reports after deleting any duplicates.
-(Note: From going through Stack Overflow questions, I'm pretty sure I could have set this up to scrape through the following pages of search results on the OSCE site, but I wasn't quite ready to start trying to figure that out. . .).
+(Note: From going through Stack Overflow questions, I'm pretty sure I could have set this up to scrape through the other pages of search results on the OSCE site, but I wasn't quite ready to start trying to figure that out. . .).

 There was one rather big problem with my approach though.
 I would need to read the PDF files into R in such a way that they could be associated with my variables of interest (country, type of election, and year).
-Since I had downloaded the files using the basename of their URLs on the OSCE site, this was kind of a mess.
+Since I had downloaded the files using the basename of their URLs on the OSCE site - and the filenaming conventions for these PDFs were all over the place - this was kind of a mess.
 In the end, I settled on a filenaming system that looked something like this: "myanmar_parl2015.pdf".
-This way I could read the files into R using the filename as a variable, and create additional variables based on the filename - an approach I figured out using [this excellent answer](https://stackoverflow.com/questions/44254493/tidytext-read-files-from-folder) on Stack Overflow, by the creator of tidytext herself.
+This way I could read the files into R using the filename as a variable, and create additional variables based on the filename - an approach I figured out using [this excellent answer](https://stackoverflow.com/questions/44254493/tidytext-read-files-from-folder) on Stack Overflow, by one of the developers of [tidytext](https://cran.r-project.org/web/packages/tidytext/index.html), [Julia Silge](https://juliasilge.com).

 ~~~
 #list all files ending with extension .pdf